girder/large_image_wheels/README.md

 ## Results

 This makes wheels for the main libraries:
+- GDAL
 - libtiff
+- mapnik
 - openslide_python
 - pyvips

-This also makes some wheels which aren't published in pypi:
+This also makes some wheels which aren't published in pypii (pyproj isn't published for Python 3.7):
 - psutil
+- pyproj
 - ujson

-It remakes wheels that are published:
+It remakes wheels that are published (these are not included in this repo):
 - cffi
 - numpy
 - Pillow